v6cord/VVVVVV/FEATURES.md

 - All names (including `player`) now work with all functions

-- Add hourglasses as enemy type 10
+- Added hourglasses as enemy type 10

 - Fixed enemies in Warp Zone gray not being gray